wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getsourcestartend-method.md

 ## <a name="parameters"></a>Parámetros
  `docs`
- [in] Las iniciales y finales documentos de origen.
+ [in] The starting and ending source documents.

  `lines`
- [in] Documentos de origen iniciales y finales de líneas en las correspondientes.
+ [in] The starting and ending lines in the corresponding source documents.

  `columns`
- [in] Documentos de origen de las columnas iniciales y finales en las correspondientes.
+ [in] The starting and ending columns in the corresponding source documents.

  `pRetVal`
- [out] `true` si las posiciones se definieron; en caso contrario, `false`.
+ [out] `true` if positions were defined; otherwise, `false`.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se realiza correctamente; en caso contrario, E_FAIL u otro código de error.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Encabezado**: CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vea también